-How can I disable the Windows command prompt?
+How to disable the Windows Command Prompt

 Note: To follow the steps listed below, you'll need administrator rights and have access to the Microsoft Windows Group Policy editor.

 - Click Start, and in the Run box type: gpedit.msc and press enter.

 - In the Group Policy window, browse to the User Configuration\Administrative Templates and highlight the System folder.

 - In the System folder, double-click "Prevent access to the command prompt."

 - Change the Setting to Enabled, then click Ok.

 When entering the command prompt, you should now receive a prompt similar to the example below.

 The command prompt has been disabled by your administrator.